Tech Tips for Teaching with Virtual Field Trips

 How do I access my virtual field trip?

-My school doesn't use Google Classroom, can I still use these virtual field trips?
+My school doesn't use Google Classroom.
+Can I still use these virtual field trips?

 Yes, there are several tutorials for assigning this activity within different school learning management systems.